 Parameter Value

-CHP , tarac
+СНР

 maximum power output 2 MW

 minimal power output 0.7 MW

 electrical efficiency 0.43

 start-up time 120 s

-PEM 1200
+PEM

 maximum power input 1 MW

 minimal power input 0.31 MW

 efficiency coefficient 0.73

 start-up time 60 s

 3PM

-maximum production rate $65 \mathrm{kg} \mathrm{h}^{-1}$
+maximum production rate $65 \text{kg} \text{h}^{-1}$

 minimum production rate $10 \mathrm{kg} \mathrm{h}^{-1}$

-specific hydrogen demand $4 \mathrm{mol mol^{-1}}$
+specific hydrogen demand $4 \mathrm{mol}\mathrm{mol}^{-1}$

-start-up time $60\mathrm{s}$
+start-up time 60 s

-Battery
+В attery

 capacity 3 MW h

-maximum charge power $1\mathrm{MW}$
+maximum charge power 1 MW

-maximum discharge $1\mathrm{MW}$
+maximum discharge 1 MW

 charging efficiency 0.92

 discharging efficiency 0.92

-Methane storage
+Metha ine storage

-capacity $1500\mathrm{kg}$
+capacity 1500 kg

 maximum charge power $0.27 \mathrm{kg s^{-1}}$

-maximum discharge $0.27 \mathrm{kg s^{-1}}$
+maximum discharge $0.27 \mathrm{kg} \mathrm{s}^{-1}$

-Hydrogen fuel station supply
+Hydrogen fu iel station supply

-maximum charge rate $1.8 \mathrm{kg} \mathrm{h}^{-1}$
+maximum charge rate $1.8 \text{kg} \text{h}^{-1}$

 time period of H_2 delivery 168 h

-B. Test Case Description
+4.2.
+Test Case Description

 In order to use the framework described in the previous section to answer research questions, a methodical preparation of test and evaluation data for driving the simulation through use case scenarios related to research questions is required.
-In [19] a systematical assessment methodology is proposed that is suitable for the presented EHG approach due to its holistic scope of the used energy carriers.
+In [25], a systematical assessment methodology is proposed that is suitable for the presented EHG approach due to its holistic scope of the used energy carriers.
 A test environment emerges as an instance of the framework by combining the specification of individual models, the scenario data, and previously determined evaluation criteria.
 Within this test environment, raw data are generated as results to which the evaluation criteria are applied.
 This results in the answers to the previously posed research question and goal settings.
 The separation of the individual data, models, and the framework has the advantage of flexible adaptation to a wide variety of use cases while at the same time allowing comparability.
 Thus, the results of one test environment can be compared with those of another.
-In [19] the test case description is divided into goal settings, operational strategy, system configuration, and scenario data.
+In [25], the test case description is divided into goal settings, operational strategy, system configuration, and scenario data.
 As shown in Figure 3, the data needed for a complete simulation and evaluation circle can be matched to the basic idea of an EHG presented in the previous section.
 With the extracted information from the input data, for example, global radiation from weather data, the simulation system converts it within the coupling matrix C to information about the power generation by Renewable Energy Source (RES).
-The information delivered by the grid data is, for example the actual load without the EHG interacting.
-The control signal is the interface for external authority, e.g. distribution system operator (DSO) or transmission system operator (TSO), to make use of the offered flexibility from the EHG.
-In our example setting the control value is an active power signal for 15 minutes intervals according to the re-dispatch and dayahead unit commitment measures.
+The information delivered by the grid data is, for example, the actual load without the EHG interacting.
+The control signal is the interface for external authority, e.g., Distribution System Operator (DSO) or Transmission System Operator (TSO), to make use of the offered flexibility from the EHG.
+In our example, setting the control value is an active power signal for 15 min intervals according to the re-dispatch and day-ahead unit commitment measures.
 Furthermore, the scenario data include price information for the relevant energy carriers, for example, hydrogen, electricity, and natural gas.
-By extracting and directing the relevant information to the inputs of the EHG simulation model, respectively, the coupling matrix C from eq.
-1, the raw data are delivered by the co-simulation system described in the previous section.
+By extracting and directing the relevant information to the inputs of the EHG simulation model, respectively, the coupling matrix C from Equation (1), the raw data are calculated by the co-simulation system described in the previous section.
 Each component model calculates independent results that need to be collected and analyzed.
 These results are mapped onto the output vector L used to evaluate the results further.